MSA Logo - figure playing didgeridoo over shape of Australia with musical stave.

 Musicology Australia

 Musicology Australia is the scholarly journal of the Musicological Society of Australia.
-Since its inception in 1963, the journal has published articles on all aspects of music research, especially ethnomusicology and musicology, which marks it out from most other music journals.
+Since its inception in 1963, the journal has published articles on a very wide range of music research, including historical musicology, ethnomusicology, popular music, Indigenous music practices, jazz, theory and analysis, and historically informed performance.

 Latest articles published in Musicology Australia